sirprancelot/pi-video-recorder/README.md

 ```
 logout
 ```
-- Test your new login details by sigining in
+- Test your new login details by signing in

 ###Switch to laptop/PC/mac (you don't have to but its a lot easier/faster for some of next steps)